R3CTrc/R3CT-Daily-Quests-and-Rewards/README.md

 </div>

 * **🎁 Daily Rewards System:**
   * Claim rewards every day you log in.
 Missed a day?
-Don't worry, your progress is saved and you pick up right where you left off!
+Don't worry, your total days progress is saved and you pick up right where you left off!
-  * Build up your **Reward Streak** by logging in consecutively to earn bonus multipliers (2x loot!).
+  * Build up your **Reward Streak** by logging in consecutively to unlock an additional daily reward from a special, exclusive loot pool.
   * Unlock powerful **Bonus Cycle Rewards** for claiming daily rewards for 7, 14, and 21 days in total.
   * Includes its own separate Shield System to save your login streak.